KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

         Map with markers as Icon

-Below an example of choroplet visualization of a map created by using a topojson file and a dataset.
+Below another example of a map using a choroplet visualization and created by using two layers, a topojson file and a dataset.
+Bear in mind the the *Data Connection* section allows also the retrieving of a measure by using the same layer.

 .. figure:: media/image112_3.png